iFanie/Stateful/README.md

   What that means is that upon performing a rollback, the previous instance before the current one is accessed, diffing is performed with the current and the previous instance and the previous instance becomes the current.
+- The `LINKED_LIST` type holds a linked list cache allows rolling both back and forth.

 ### Installation
 #### Configure your project to consume GitHub packages.